G20 adds the African Union as a member in a push to give a greater voice to developing nations

-NEW DELHI (AP) — The Group of 20 top world economies welcomed the African Union as a member, Indian Prime Minister Narendra Modi said Saturday, adding momentum to his drive to give a greater voice to the Global South as host of this year's annual summit.
+NEW DELHI (AP) — The Group of 20 top world economies welcomed the African Union as a member as their annual summit got underway Saturday, adding momentum to hosting Indian Prime Minister Narendra Modi's drive to give a greater voice to the Global South.

-Modi announced the membership during his opening speech for the weekend summit of the G20.
-Growing global rifts and the absence of key players threatened to make reaching consensus on the thorniest issues elusive.
+Hours later, Modi enthusiastically announced to applause that consensus on the final G20 statement had been reached, though he gave no details on its contents.
+There had been serious doubt that an agreement could be adopted because of disagreements among members, most centrally on differences about the war in Ukraine.

 Modi addressed the delegates from behind a nameplate that listed his country not as India but as "Bharat," an ancient Sanskrit name championed by his Hindu nationalist supporters that his government has been pushing at the G20.

-With much of the world's focus on the Russian war against Ukraine, India wants to direct more attention to addressing the needs of the developing world at the summit — though it is impossible to decouple many issues, such as food and energy security, from the European conflict.
+With much of the world's focus on Russia's war in Ukraine, India wants to direct more attention to addressing the needs of the developing world at the summit — though it's impossible to decouple many issues, such as food and energy security, from the European conflict.

 “Friends, after COVID-19, the world is facing problems of trust deficit," Modi said.
 "The war has further deepened this trust deficit.
 If we can beat COVID, we can also triumph over the trust deficit caused by the war,” he said, though he avoided mentioning the names of any countries involved.

-As the summit opened, at least a fifth of G20 heads were not in New Delhi.
+As the summit opened, at least a fifth of G20 heads weren't in New Delhi.
 The leaders of Russia and China opted not to come, ensuring no tough face-to-face conversations with their American and European counterparts over multiple disputes, most acutely the war in Ukraine.
-Spain’s president couldn’t make it due to COVID-19, and Mexico’s president decided to miss it, too.
+Spanish Prime Minister Pedro Sánchez canceled his attendance after testing positive for COVID-19, and Mexico’s president decided to miss it, too.

 A series of preparatory meetings leading up to the summit failed to produce agreements, largely due to differences over Ukraine.
 Ending the weekend without such a statement would underscore how strained relations have become and tarnish the image Modi has tried to cultivate of India as a global problem solver.

 A draft version of the closing statement being circulated among diplomats and obtained by The Associated Press contained no mention of the war in Ukraine, leaving blank a section under the heading “Geopolitical situation.”
-It was not immediately clear when that version had been produced.
+It wasn't immediately clear when that version had been produced.

 Participants arriving in the Indian capital were greeted by streets cleared of traffic, and graced with fresh flowers and seemingly endless posters featuring slogans and Modi's face.
 Security was intensely tight, with most journalists and the public kept far from the summit venue.